rtbrick/bngblaster/docsrc/sources/routing/ldp.rst

         ]
     }

-The `ldp-ipv4-lookup-address` must exactly match the prefix address as shown in the LDP database.
+The `ldp-ipv4-lookup-address` and `ldp-ipv6-lookup-address` are mutually exclusive and must exactly match the prefix address as shown in the LDP database.
+This means that if the prefix is `10.0.0.0/24`, the lookup address should be `10.0.0.0`.

 .. note::